-Medicare Advantage plans3-6Plan features & contribution charts7-8Prescriptions9-10Service area11Things to consider12-16How to enroll or disenroll17-18
+Medicare Advantage plans3-6Plan features & contribution charts7-8Prescriptions9-10Service area11Which plan is right for me?12-14Things to consider15-16How to enroll or disenroll17-18

 How do I learn more about these plans?

 - 1. Read every page of this enrollment guide. - 2.
 Use the Comparison Chart to find the services you use most often, and compare copayments and coinsurance amounts. - Request an enrollment package from Aetna, TexanPlus, or Texas HealthSpring.
 Call the numbers listed below.
 We don't want to overload your mailbox with information, so we let you request the information you want to see.
 Feel free to call all three.